 NotTracked”.
 This is really useful for creating smoother natural user interfaces.
 For example, we can now determine that the user is performing a wave gesture when the hand joint is moving AND the hand state is “

 Open”.
 If you need more advanced finger tracking, consider

 Candescent NUI.
 Facial Expressions

 Kinect for Windows version 1 could track 40 points of the human face.
 Kinect for Windows version 2 goes one step further and can even recognize some very basic facial expressions, activities and accessories!
 Here are supported facial data:

 Potential?
 Unlimited!
 Personally, I control the lights of my house using gestures in front of my Kinect sensor.
 Now, I can just blink my eye and the living room spots turn on!
-(More on this at a later blog post)
+(More on this in a later blog post.)

 Let me clarify that I am not paid by Microsoft, though Kinect for Windows version 2 is my gadget of choice for 2014.
 Everything has been dramatically improved and new features will be popping all the time.
 Now, the only limit of software is your imagination.